Onkalo spent nuclear fuel repository: Criticism

-In 2012, a research group at the Royal Institute of Technology in Stockholm, Sweden, published research that suggests that the copper capsules are not as corrosion-proof as the companies planning the repositories claim (see KBS-3).
-These claims were later refuted when SKB undertook follow-up studies, which indicated that the alleged corrosion process does not exist, and that the initial experiments were not correctly executed and/or the wrong conclusions were drawn.
-In 2019, another study concluded that radiation effects should not significantly damage the canisters after 100,000 years.
+In 2012, a research group at the Royal Institute of Technology in Stockholm, Sweden, published research suggesting the copper capsules are not as corrosion-proof as the companies planning the repositories claim (see KBS-3).
+This was refuted when SKB undertook follow-up studies, which indicated that the alleged corrosion process does not exist, and that the initial experiments were not correctly executed and/or the wrong conclusions were drawn.
+In 2019, another study concluded that radiation effects should not significantly damage the canisters during 100,000 years.

+The spent nuclear fuel has 94% of the original energy content.
+Spent nuclear fuel is a valuable resource that can be utilized in breeder reactors, and several other components also have useful applications.
+The fissile Plutonium-239 content could contribute to humanity's conversion to clean and reliable energy into the future, and burying it in permanent sealed storage would limit that potential.

 Treatment in media

 Danish director Michael Madsen has co-written and directed a feature-length documentary Into Eternity (2010) where the initial phase of the excavation is featured and experts interviewed.
-The director's special emphasis is on the semantic difficulties in meaningfully marking the depository as dangerous for people in the distant future.
+The director's special emphasis is on the semiotic difficulties in meaningfully marking the depository as dangerous for people in the distant future.

-American anthropologist Vincent Ialenti has written a book Deep Time Reckoning (MIT Press, 2020) that explores how Onkalo repository "safety case" experts envisioned distant future ecosystems and reflected on the limits of human knowledge.
+American anthropologist Vincent Ialenti has written a book Deep Time Reckoning (2020) that explores how Onkalo repository "safety case" experts envisioned distant future ecosystems and reflected on the limits of human knowledge.
 His book is based on 32 months of in-person fieldwork in Finland.

+American singer and songwriter Emperor X used a sketch of the facility as the album art for the related song "10,000-Year Earworm to Discourage Resettlement Near Nuclear Waste Repositories".